cs3216/cs3216.github.io/coursework/mobile/index.md

 the user interface (UI).
 A pretty UI does not guarantee a good UX at all.
 Sometimes, a cool-looking UI can be a disaster because of poor UX.
-Sites like [Reddit](https://www.reddit.com/) and [Craigslist](http://craigslist.com/) still has a ton of daily active users despite their UI. 😵
+Sites like [Reddit](https://www.reddit.com/) and [Craigslist](http://craigslist.com/) still have a ton of daily active users despite their UI. 😵

 UX encompasses all aspects of the end-user's interaction with the application.
-There are many components which comprise a good UX, but minimally the application should allow the users to do what he wants with minimal fuss.
+There are many components which comprise a good UX, but minimally the application should allow the users to do what they want with minimal fuss.
 UX goes far beyond giving users what they say they want, or providing a checklist of features.
 In order to achieve a high-quality user experience in your application, careful thought must be put into its